Recently searched

 What is Gauge Pressure?

-Gauge pressure is pressure which is relative to normal atmospheric pressure.
+Gauge pressure is relative to normal atmospheric pressure.
 Essentially, it is the deviation of pressure away from standard atmospheric pressure.
-It can be measured in several different ways, including bar and psi.
-Gauge pressure is commonly used worldwide, and it is also worth noting that gauge pressure can be either positive or negative.
+It can be measured in several ways, including bar and psi.
+Gauge pressure is commonly used worldwide, and it is also worth noting that gauge pressure can be positive or negative.

 Pressure Gauge Applications

 Different types of pressure gauges are suitable for use in a wide variety of applications.
-They can be found in everyday, domestic equipment such as boilers, heating systems, and tyre pressure monitors, yet they are also used across a diverse range of industries, including:
+They can be found in everyday domestic equipment such as boilers, heating systems, and tyre pressure monitors.
+However, they are also used across a diverse range of industries, including:

 • Automotive